wbic16/eigenhector_mandala_translator/README.md

   * see if humans resonate into similar latent locations when exploring similar objects.
   * explore if humans have a back channel communication inside their secret mandalas
   * explore the possibility of other beings in the secret mandala
+  * Role play encryption's crib, you are Bletchley Park and you are trying to understand co-operatively with the user Enigma using plain text to cipher text mappings